A Complete 2026 Guide to Register a Sole Proprietorship in the United Kingdom

 Unlike incorporated companies, sole proprietors are not required to disclose business information to Companies House.
 This ensures greater privacy and confidentiality, keeping financial and operational details hidden from competitors.

 As this guide to registering a sole proprietorship in the United Kingdom shows, there are a few compliance and registration rules to follow.
 However, a professional touch does make a difference when it comes to setting up shop.
-Company formation firms such as 3E Accounting offer customisable solutions that will ensure you meet all necessary compliance requirements.
-We can even help you design and host your business website and take care of handle all audits.
+Company formation firms such as 3E Accounting offer customisable solutions that ensure you meet all necessary compliance requirements.
+We can even help you design and host your business website and handle all audits.

 Contact 3E Accounting today to work with industry professionals who know precisely what your business needs to succeed.